-Start the Malibu sangria by pouring the frozen fruit in the bottom of a two quart pitcher.
+Start the Malibu sangria by pouring the frozen fruit at the bottom of a two-quart pitcher.
 Then add the Malibu rum along with pineapple and lime juice.
 Now, you can let this soak until you are ready to serve it.
 For me, there is never any waiting.
 Just move right on to step two.

 I get the bulk of my wine from wine clubs.
 My favorite wine club is Club W. I split this club with Katie from Fancy in the Country.
 That makes two happy farmwives.
 Check out the wine club.
 Seriously.
 Do it.
 Most wine costs between $13-20 a bottle.
 And are delicious.